braineatingmachines/braineatingmachines.github.io/about.md

 ---
 layout: page
 title: About Us
-description: Meet the team behind Brain Eating Machines and learn about our mission to inspire the next generation through FIRST LEGO League robotics.
+description: Meet the team behind Brain Eating Machines and learn about our mission to inspire the next generation through robotics and STEM education.
 ---

 <div class="container-custom py-12">